cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

               image: job
 ```

-However, if the bucket is not explicitly specified (as mentioned by the
+However, if the bucket is not explicitly specified (as recommended by the
 [AWS CDK best practices guide](https://docs.aws.amazon.com/cdk/v2/guide/best-practices.html)):

 ```ts